Bio-inspired decision making in robot swarms under biases: Introduction

+Robot swarms are decentralised multi-robot systems in which large numbers of robots coordinate through local interactions with one another and the environment, without centralised supervision~\cite{book:Hamann:2018}.
+Their distributed organization avoids single points of failure and allows the system to remain operational even when individual robots fail, making swarm systems particularly suitable for deployment in constrained or hazardous environments~\cite{zapata2020}, with potential applications ranging from targeted drug delivery~\cite{hauert2014nano} to the assessment of fire-affected infrastructure for containment planning~\cite{Tzoumas2024SI}.
+To achieve autonomy in such decentralised systems, enabling the swarm to make collective decisions is an essential requirement.

-In many real-world scenarios, robot swarms must select the best among multiple alternatives that vary in quality or cost---a task formalized as the best-of-$n$ problem~\cite{Valentini2017Review}.
-Minimal swarms, composed of individuals with limited sensing and processing capabilities, can nevertheless overcome individual-level noise through repeated social interactions.
-Best-of-$n$ decision-making processes are found in nature where biological collectives achieve robust, decentralised consensus by following simple local rules.
+In many real-world scenarios, robot swarms must select the best among alternatives that differ in quality or cost---a task formalised as the best-of-$n$ problem~\cite{Valentini2017Review}.
+Individual robots often operate with limited sensing and processing capabilities, and their observations may therefore be noisy or incomplete.
+Through repeated interactions and information exchange, however, swarms can integrate these uncertain signals and reach reliable collective decisions.
+Similar decision processes occur in biological collectives, which achieve robust, decentralised consensus by following simple local rules.
 For instance, ant and honeybee colonies routinely choose the best location to build their nest, with individual insects acting as noisy information-processing units \cite{seeley|buhrman:2001}.
-Similarly, populations of neurons integrate noisy signals to guide behavioural responses \cite{usher2001}.
-Despite vast differences in scale and substrate, these systems rely on common mechanisms for information integration \cite{marshall2009,PIRRONE202266,Reina:scirep:2018}.
-Simple and effective, these mechanisms have also been adopted to design robot swarm behaviours for best-of-$n$ decision-making \cite{reina|dorigo|trianni:2014a,march2024honeybee}.
-However, robustness to disturbances and asocial dynamics---such as robot malfunction, cyberattacks, or changing environments---is a crucial aspect for safe deployment of such systems that has not yet been fully addressed~\cite{Hunt2020}.
+Analogously, populations of neurons integrate noisy signals to guide behavioural responses \cite{usher2001}.
+Despite vast differences in scale and substrate, these systems rely on similar mechanisms for information integration \cite{marshall2009,PIRRONE202266,Reina:scirep:2018}.
+Such mechanisms have also been adopted to design robot swarm behaviours for best-of-$n$ decision-making \cite{Reina:SwInt:2021,march2024honeybee}.
+However, when deployed in real robot swarms, these mechanisms must remain robust to disturbances and asocial influences, a challenge that remains insufficiently addressed~\cite{Hunt2020}.